Logo

 But is it a good option for you?
 Let’s take a look at benefits and drawbacks:

-Partnership with Interactive Brokers - A leading name in forex brokerage brings stability and professional grade tools.
+Partnership with Interactive Brokers - A leading name in forex brokerage brings stability and professional grade tools.70/30 profit split by default - Profit-sharing isn’t the best in the industry unless you get upgrades later on.

 Slow progression requirements (for some programs) - Certain flexible programs allow traders to self pace.